 Jazz hold off Mavericks for third straight win

 Jordan Clarkson scored 25 points and dished out eight assists off the bench to lead the Utah Jazz to a 123-119 victory over the host Dallas Mavericks on Monday night.
 Donovan Mitchell and Bojan Bogdanovic added 23 apiece for the Jazz.
-Rudy Gobert chipped in 17 points and 16 rebounds.
+Rudy Gobert collected 17 points and 16 rebounds.

-Utah shot 61% from the field in the first half to quickly take control of the game.
-The Jazz used an 8-0 run capped by a 3-point play from Gobert to sprint out to a 19-12 first-quarter lead.
+Utah shot 61 percent from the field in the first half to quickly take control of the game.
+The Jazz used an 8-0 run capped by a three-point play from Gobert to sprint out to a 19-12 lead in the first quarter.
 Porzingis hit a pair of 3-pointers and drove for a layup to make it a one-possession game at 27-24.

-Dallas had a tough time hanging with Utah when the Jazz offense really heated up in the second quarter.
+Dallas had a tough time staying close when the Jazz offense really heated up in the second quarter.
 Clarkson hit three 3-pointers to finish off a 15-5 spurt spanning the first and second quarters and give the Jazz a 42-29 lead.
 Then, Utah ran off six straight baskets during a 17-5 run to extend its lead to 63-41 with 4:06 left before halftime.
-Gobert scored on a pair of dunks to highlight the run.
+Gobert made two dunks to highlight the run.
+Utah led 71-50 at halftime.

 Dallas made one final charge and cut the deficit to five behind a 17-3 run late in the fourth quarter.
 Seth Curry's 3-pointer capped the run with a 3-pointer that trimmed Utah's lead to 119-114 with 2:41 remaining.
 Gobert and Mitchell made back-to-back baskets to help the Jazz preserve the lead down the stretch.